How to Clean Grout with Toilet Bowl Cleaner | Should You???

 We tried Lysol Advanced Toilet Bowl Deep Cleaning Power toilet bowl cleaner and Clorox with Bleach clinging gel.
 The Clorox brand has hydrochloric acid.
 It would help if you searched for toilet bowl cleaners with high sodium chloride, commonly known as lye.
 We expected Lysol to do better because it contains this ingredient!
 Clinging gel is a lot easier to apply than a liquid, so for ease of use, Clorox is helpful that.

-- Cleaning the floor is not always fun, yet necessary to remove as much dirt.
+- Cleaning the floor is not always fun, yet necessary to remove as much dirt as possible.
 Make sure it is clean to get the cleaning bowl product “focusing” on the grout, not the dirt on top of it!

 - Since we had no real idea how tough it would be to clean with these chemicals, we took precautions since these cleaners are caustic.
 So make sure you wear cleaning gloves with rubberized palms and a mask for extra protection from fumes.